mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 ### Decorators

-Use `startDecorator` or `endDecorator` to insert any element to the autocomplete.
+Use `startDecorator` or `endDecorator` to insert decorators to the autocomplete.

 {{"demo": "AutocompleteDecorators.js"}}